Njtales/Data_pipelines/DW with PSQL/README.md

 ## Prerequisites

-Before running this project, I used the following installed, I reccoment you the same:
+Before running this project, I used the following installed, I reccomend you the same:

 - Docker Compose [version v2.15.1 or later]
 - PostgreSQL [version 13.10 or later]